soulflay/Fitvibez_Gym/README.md

 Welcome to FitVibez, where we energize your screen with fitness, flair, and fun!
 This is a vibrant, fully responsive static website designed just for a fictitious—but oh-so-exciting—gym.

+THE VISION AND PROJECT ORIGINS this was just a spirited portfolio piece to display foundational web design muscles—completely handcrafted with HTML, CSS, and JavaScript: no frameworks, no stress, total control. it was quite tedious. might recreate with React later and add more functionalities.

 ---

 The Features that Bring the Vibe